You Are My Arsenal

 About the Opponents – Arsenal own mirror

-Arteta has, on many instances, talked about how Arsenal have to impose their game on the opponent, instead of changing their game plan to counter the opponent.
+Arteta has, on many instances, talked about how Arsenal have to impose their game on the opponent, instead of changing their game plan to counter the opponent, as per the ty keo nha cai post explaining all this.
 As of now, it seems rather bleak to expect Arsenal to do much else other than focus on themselves, in an attempt to regain a competitive mentality.
 So let’s focus on Arsenal for this one time instead.

 Arsenal usually work with a 4-3-3 with a single pivot, that can move into a 2-2-5 or a 3-1-5 in attack, using the fullbacks to either push wide or invert into a midfield position, giving Ødegaard the freedom to move into a more classic 10 spot.
 In defense, Arsenal try to remain in a traditional back 4 defensive line, with both wingers respectively defending wide on overlaps.
 The midfield tries to stay on the front foot and deny central spaces, though there’s evidence of an issue of space between the lines and getting tight to dropping forwards.